nubenetes/awesome-kubernetes/docs/kubernetes.md

 ### Deploying Kubernetes Cluster with Ansible
 - [Ansible Role - Kubernetes (Jeff Geerling)](https://github.com/geerlingguy/ansible-role-kubernetes)
+- [krd](https://github.com/electrocucaracha/krd) offers a reference for deploying a Kubernetes cluster.
+Its ansible playbooks allow to provision a deployment on Bare-metal or Virtual Machines

 ### kube-aws Kubernetes on AWS
 - [Kubernetes on AWS (kube-aws)](https://kubernetes-incubator.github.io/kube-aws/) A command-line tool to declaratively manage Kubernetes clusters on AWS